onajafi/Cookie_Sharing_Bot/README.md

 ```
 python PFile.py &
 ```
-and to kill the background process you have run:
+and to kill the background process you have to run:
 ```
 pkill -f PFile.py
 ```